UMDLARS/cctf_pack/README.md

 	- `pack_name` - This should contain the name of the pack.
 Can be anything.
 Currently I don't think it is used for anything.
 	- `src_name` - This should be the name of the source file.
 (NOTE: this should be removed in the next version.)
 - `src/` -- This directory should contain whatever code you would like all players to receive.

+## Questions?

+Talk to us in #dtanm-dev on https://umdlars.slack.com/ or look at an existing pack, such as: https://github.umn.edu/UMDLARS/cctf_calc